Wasteland Daughter ~ Sienna

 Sienna narrowed her eyes.
 “I’m your pet then?
 To tame?”

-“You don’t even know the name of the man who rules the South.
-You have a run in with even one of his soldiers and I guarantee they will find you suspicious.
+“You have a run in with even one of the Lord’s soldiers and I guarantee they will find you suspicious.
 Not to mention, a figure and face like yours, it might be a happy fate to be delivered into the Lord’s hands.”

 Nile spoke.
 “You need protection.”